ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/02-devops.md

 You will also need to either configure SSH keys for your GitLab repository, or configure the repository to allow public access.

-Next, we'll need to install configure the `webhook` project by Adnan Hajdarević on GitHub.
+Next, we'll need to install and configure the `webhook` server on our DigitalOcean droplet.
 It is a simple server that allows you to listen for those incoming webhooks from GitHub and GitLab, and then run a script when they are received.
 Of course, in practice, many times you'll be responsible for writing this particular piece yourself in your own environment, but this is a good example of what it might look like.

 On my Ubuntu cloud server, I can install `webhook` using APT: